testillano/h2agent/README.md

-The information collected for a requests item is:
+The information collected for a events item is:

 * `virtualOrigin`: special field for virtual entries coming from provisions which established an *out-state* for a foreign method/uri.
 This entry is necessary to simulate complexes states but you should ignore from the post-verification point of view.
 The rest of *json* fields will be kept with the original event information, just in case the history is disabled, to allow tracking the maximum information possible.
 This node holds a `json` nested object containing the `method` and `uri` for the real event which generated this virtual register.
 * `receptionTimestampUs`: event reception *timestamp*.